Grate-Oracle-Lewot/GrateCrystal/README.md

 - Unown ! and ? added (eyes not droopy)
 - Rocket battle music applied to Executives, "R" transition for all Rockets, and a special transition for me
 - Trainers automatically offer their phone numbers when defeated, and their rematch parties are based solely on event progress instead of fight count
-- Flypoints for the Pokémon Centers at Union Cave and Rock Tunnel, plus the heal house on Route 26; Route 3's Pokémon Center restored with a flypoint
+- Flypoints for the Battle Tower and the Pokémon Centers at Union Cave and Rock Tunnel, plus the heal house on Route 26; Route 3's Pokémon Center restored with a flypoint
 - Default Fast text speed and Instant speed option
 - Default player and rival names changed
 - Tilesets expanded from 192 to 255 (used only for Nayru's dex)